![]() |

 in which there is a hole where it had hibernated many years.
 But the gila-dragon

 is guarded with the smell: it smells as old meat.
-Cautiously trying air by
+Cautiously trying air by tongue,

-the huge lizard, whose sting is dangerous.
-In-fighting in the hole against
+whose sting is dangerous.
+In-fighting in the hole against the huge reptile is

-the huge reptile is senseless and hopeless.
-And at this time the giant is rising
+senseless and hopeless.
+And at this time the giant is rising closer, hoping

-closer, hoping to win its lawful estate.
+to win its lawful estate.

 Suddenly sharp pain pierces the back of the gila-dragon and forces it to abandon